reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 ## Auto Scaling an EC2 Fleet

-An EC2 Fleet contains a group of On-Demand and Spot instances.
+An EC2 fleet contains a group of On-Demand and Spot instances.
 We can automate the management of a fleet of EC2 instances with Auto Scaling to meet a pre-defined target capacity.

 Auto Scaling ensures that we have the correct number of Amazon EC2 instances available to handle the load for our application.
-We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances.EC2 Auto Scaling ensures that the number of instances never goes outside the range of the maximum and the minimum number of instances.
+We create collections of EC2 instances, called Auto Scaling groups, and specify the maximum and a minimum number of EC2 instances.
+EC2 Auto Scaling ensures that the number of instances never goes outside the range of the maximum and the minimum number of instances.

 We can also define scaling policies, based on which EC2 Auto Scaling can launch or terminate instances as demand on our application increases or decreases.